kyma-project/addons/bundles/aws-service-broker-0.0.1/docs/overview.md

 ```bash
 export REGION=us-east-1
 ```
-Be sure to set the `REGION` variable to the AWS region where you would like to provision services.
+Set the `REGION` variable to the AWS region where you want to provision your services.

 2. Download the template:
 ```bash
 wget https://raw.githubusercontent.com/awslabs/aws-servicebroker/v1.0.0/setup/prerequisites.yaml
 ```
-You may need to align the `prerequisites.yaml` file if you use the `customizable` plan and you change the bucket or dynamoDB parameters.
+You may need to align the `prerequisites.yaml` file if you use the `customizable` plan and change the bucket or dynamoDB parameters.

 3. Ensure the AWS stack: